-Autumn session commences with an induction day in early February with classes starting in late February/early March.
+Autumn session commences with Professional Skills Week in mid February with classes starting in late February.
 Applications are not accepted for commencement in Spring session (mid-year).

 Prospective students are welcome to apply in their final session/semester of undergraduate study.
 Successful applicants will be granted a conditional offer with a full offer made once their degree and all prerequisites are complete.

 First-round closing date

 If you are thinking of applying, we encourage you to apply as soon as possible.
 The Graduate School of Health may accept applications in subsequent rounds, however this is subject to places being available.

 If you are an Australian or New Zealand citizen, Australian permanent resident or a humanitarian visa holder you can lodge your application quickly and easily online directly to UTS.
 Visit the UTS Postgraduate Admissions page to learn about how to apply and submit your application.